 Faculty & Staff Research Symposium

-Faculty and staff are invited to discuss current work as part of interdisciplinary panels, roundtables, and poster presentations.
-Participants might present elements of a current book project or an article; a program, initiative or partnership; an artwork or performance (with clips and examples); a current line of research experiments; an archive or digital project; a musical composition or a piece of creative writing; an experience in leadership or strategy, and so on.
-The talks might be versions of a presentation participants have made or will make that year at a professional conference or gathering (adjusted for a general academic audience).
+Both formats feature interdisciplinary panels, roundtables, forums, and poster presentations.
+Participants might discuss elements of a current book project or an article; a program, initiative or partnership; an artwork or performance (with clips and examples); a current line of research experiments; an archive or digital project; a musical composition or a piece of creative writing; an experience in leadership or strategy — or any work in which they are engaged.

 -